 It’s asked that you don’t bring dogs when you go to see the Monks, because that is less than peaceful for Aloka the Peace Dog.

 We will update here when there are details about the route and any gatherings.
+On most days, the monks are inviting the public to meet them during lunch-time and evening rest stops.

 More about Aloka the Peace Dog